-I humbly suggest this background and experience make me the best DUI and breath test refusal attorney to defend your charges, and avoid the harsh penalties and loss of driver license.
+I humbly suggest this background and experience make me the best DUI and breath test refusal attorney to defend your charges and avoid the harsh penalties and loss of your driver’s license.

 Many Rhode Island law enforcement officers do not administer the field sobriety tests according to their training at the police academy.

 Even if administered exactly as NHTSA instructs, the field sobriety tests are only minimally reliable in detecting drunk drivers with studies showing taken separately, the tests are at best 68% reliable.

 If the field sobriety tests are given by the police officer improperly, any conclusion based on performance is highly suspect and opens the door for an aggressive criminal defense lawyer to successfully defend your drunk driving case.

 Unfortunately, most people do not even realize you can REFUSE the field sobriety tests, just like you can refuse the breath test.
 The police will make it seem like you do not have a choice and must take their roadside tests, but you absolutely do have a choice.

 Check out this video about what to do if you’ve been asked by law enforcement to take the field sobriety tests after being pulled over for suspected drunk driving:

 There are only three (3) standardized field sobriety tests used by Rhode Island law enforcement.

 Every single Rhode Island police officer and Rhode Island State Trooper is trained and taught by the Department of Health to do the same three (3) tests in the exact same order at every DUI investigation.